 Iijoki River Visioning Process

-Iijoki, a great river flowing through Northern Ostrobothnia in Central Finland is harnessed by hydroelectric power production long ago.
-As with many similar river valleys, different groups have conflicting needs for the Iijoki basin is characterized by certain problems and needs – one of them being the requirement to restore the vitality of migratory fish stocks.
-The Iijoki River holds great potential and its value has been recognized but the absence of a shared vision for the future of Iijoki has been slowing down the development work.
+Iijoki, a great river flowing through Northern Ostrobothnia in Central Finland, was harnessed for hydroelectric power production long ago.
+As with many similar river valleys, different groups have conflicting needs for the Iijoki basin.
+One issue requiring solving is the restoration of the migratory fish stocks.
+The Iijoki river holds great potential and its value has been recognized.
+However, the absence of a shared vision for the future of Iijoki has been slowing down its development.

-The visioning process was a part of a larger ‘Ijjoki otva’ project managed by the Council of Oulu Region.
+The visioning process was a part of a larger EU funded ‘Iijoen otva’ project (2015-2018) managed by the Council of Oulu Region.
 Read more about the visioning work from our blog post.